 It was all so very business-like that one watched it fascinated.
-It was pork-making by machinery, pork-making by applied mathematics.”3
+It was pork-making by machinery, pork-making by applied mathematics.”

-1960s – Following the lead of the poultry industry, the hog industry makes a rapid shift to industrializing not just slaughter but the rearing of pigs.
-Farmers close up their pastures and put pigs permanently indoors; a diversity of heritage breeds is replaced by a few genetically engineered animals; veterinary care for individual animals is abandoned in favor of drug-laced feed; and the earthy smell of a well-run farm gives way to a toxic stench that makes breathing difficult.
+1960s – Following the lead of the poultry industry, the hog industry rapidly shifts to industrializing not just slaughter but the rearing of pigs.
+Farmers abandon their pastures and put pigs permanently indoors; a diversity of heritage breeds is replaced by a few genetically engineered animals; veterinary care for individual animals is dropped in favor of drug-laced feed; and the earthy smell of a well-run farm gives way to a toxic stench that makes breathing difficult.

 1970s – By 1978, 90 percent of pigs are raised in some kind of confinement, and by 1979, two-thirds of pigs are in total confinement systems.4 The hog factory farm has become fully entrenched.

-1980s – Smithfield Foods begins an unprecedented rise to dominance in the pork industry, putting thousands of independent pig producers out of business while generating large-scale animal suffering and environmental problems.
-From 1983 to 2000, Smithfield’s revenues increase from $570 million to a stunning $6 billion, while the number of independent hog farmers decreases by 6,000.5 During roughly that same period, Smithfield moves into North Carolina and increases the state’s hog population by almost five times to 9.6 million, while small hog farms decline from more than 9,000 to less than 1,500.6
+1980s – Smithfield Foods begins an unprecedented rise to dominate the pork industry, putting thousands of independent pig producers out of business while generating large-scale animal suffering and environmental problems.
+From 1983 to 2000, Smithfield’s revenues increase from $570 million to a stunning $6 billion, while the number of independent hog farmers decreases by 6,000.5 During roughly that same period, Smithfield moves into North Carolina and almost quintuples the state’s hog population (to 9.6 million), while small hog farms decline from more than 9,000 to less than 1,500.6

 2005 – Human Rights Watch conducts a report on working conditions in the industry for the 100th anniversary of Upton Sinclair’s The Jungle.
-They find staggering cruelty and indifference, and call conditions in the slaughter industry “the most dangerous” in America for workers.7
+They find staggering cruelty and indifference, identifying conditions in the slaughter industry as “the most dangerous” for U.S. workers.7

-2007 – Smithfield, under rising pressure from consumer groups and new animal protection laws, takes a small step forward—slightly reducing the intensity of hog confinement for the first time in their history.
-The company announces that gestation crates (which confine pregnant sows in a space so tight that they cannot turn around) will slowly be phased out.
+2007 – Under rising pressure from consumer groups and new animal protection laws, Smithfield takes a small step forward—slightly reducing the intensity of hog confinement for the first time in their history.
+The company announces a plan to slowly phase out gestation crates, which confine pregnant sows so tightly that they cannot turn around.
 Still, the stranglehold of factory farms on pork production continues.

-Today – More than 97 percent of pork comes from factory farms.
+Today – More than 97 percent of pork comes from pigs who suffered the intensive confinement of factory farms.
 Niman Ranch—the largest national supplier of pork from pasture-raised pigs—still represents only a minuscule portion of meat sales.
 The entire company’s revenues, including from their cattle and sheep operations, has only now topped $100 million.
 Niman Ranch’s revenues are less than 1 percent of Smithfield’s, but even this represents an achievement and a new threat to factory farming.